 What does this look like ongoingly and in practice?
 Here’s a snapshot of our work from 2020 to present:

-- Our Integrated Production Systems Research Theme Committee’s project, “HiRes Vineyard Nutrition,” led by Markus Keller (Washington State University), received first year SCRI funding in September 2020.
-Upon successful completion of year one, the project is anticipated to receive a total of $4.75M through 2024.
+- Our Integrated Production Systems Research Theme Committee’s project, “HiRes Vineyard Nutrition,” led by Markus Keller (Washington State University), received SCRI funding in September 2020, totaling $4.75M through 2024.

 Based on our biannual brainstorming and prioritization process, conducted in 2020, our four Research Theme Committees surfaced new priority research, all targeted to serve all sectors of our national grape industry.
 In 2021, these new projects will undergo refinement, planning and the application process for grant funding (if/as needed):